manofgod747/The-Fundamental-Principles-of-Law/README.md

 # The Fundamental Principles of Law
 ### Man of God

-This document serves as a candidate to national law that upholds the principles of justice, freedom, and minimal text.
+This document serves as a candidate to national law that upholds the principles of justice, freedom, and minimal text

-Justice is the objective of Law.
+Justice is the objective of Law

-Freedom is a given.
+Freedom is a given

 The best law is minimal.
-More text, more interpretation, more corruption.
+More text -> more interpretation -> more corruption

 ## Axioms of Law
 1. Justice